Best daily deals

 Price: $6.99

 Bloons TD 6 is arguably the best tower defense game on mobile right now.
-The game features a few dozen levels where you place monkies down to pop a bunch of balloons.
-It seems small at first, but you can scale things up pretty heavily over time.
-Plus, the developers do a good job of adding new content in updates over time.
-Some other features include a four hour co-op mode, challenge levels that take some creativity, and offline gameplay.
+The game features a few dozen levels where you place monkeys to pop balloons.
+It seems small initially, but you can scale things up heavily over time.
+Plus, the developers do an excellent job adding new content in updates over time.
+Some other features include a four-hour co-op mode, challenge levels that take some creativity, and offline gameplay.
 It plays well on phones, but tablets give you more screen real estate, which is nice considering how much you can bunch together in a tight space.
-This is a good one and it’s relatively family-friendly as well.
+This is a good one, and it’s relatively family-friendly as well.

 Genshin Impact